Skip to main content

 The 2024-era rebate stack has shrunk.
 Federal Section 25C expired December 31, 2025.
 Tech Clean California reached its funding cap and stopped accepting new applications November 14, 2025.
 Our full rebate guide has the closure timeline.

 What we work with in 2026: BayREN heat pump cycles when funding is open, MCE Heat Pump HVAC for MCE customers, PG&E thermostat and seasonal ENERGY STAR rebates, EBCE/Ava additions in Alameda County, and manufacturer instant rebates that come off equipment cost.
-Eligibility and amounts vary by territory and program cycle — we confirm what’s currently paying when we write your estimate and submit every rebate that applies as part of the install.
+Eligibility and amounts vary by territory and program cycle.
+We confirm what’s currently paying when we write your estimate and submit every rebate that applies as part of the install.

 When a heat pump isn’t the right call